UltimateByte/apache2-deployer/README.md

 # Usage

 Note: This script needs elevated privileges (root or sudo)
+Should work with most Debian based distros with Apache2 installed

 #### Get the script